Headshot CG Environment Brian Schrank, PhD

 School of Literature Communication and Culture, Georgia Institute of Technology

-I was the "experience designer" and artist for this project headed by Janet Murray funded by the NSF.
-The aim of the project is to foster interest in the subject of Statics by women and under-represented minorities.
+I was an experience designer and artist for this project headed by Janet Murray and funded by the National Science Foundation.
+The project's goal was to foster interest in the subject of Statics by women and under-represented minorities.
 InTEL is a computer-based manipulatible environment that supports teaching and learning in Statics by mapping images from relevant and engaging real-world environments to abstract diagrams for 2D and 3D equilibrium problems.

 InTEL Olympics ArcherPisa Tower ProblemInTEL Project Statics ExampleInTEL Project Statics ExampleInTEL Project Statics Example